AnHosu/iot_poc/shadow.md

   ]
 }
 ```
-To allow the desired shadow interactions, we will add another resource to the publish action, mentioning the topic `$aws/things/my_sensor/shadow/update`:<br>
+To allow the desired Shadow interactions, we will add another resource to the publish action, mentioning the topic `$aws/things/my_sensor/shadow/update`:<br>
 ```json
 {
   "Statement": [